-The Calais Town Hall and Belfry is a glorious extravagant building, looking much older than it 110 odd years.
-In the garden, one of Rodin’s Burghers of Calais statues holds pride of place.
+The Calais Town Hall and Belfry is a gloriously extravagant building and looks much older than it is.
+In the garden, one of Rodin’s Burghers of Calais statues is the pride of the place.
 It commemorates the incident in 1347 when Edward III of England captured Calais and threatened a mass execution of the citizens.
 He changed his mind, instead deciding that six of the main leaders should be executed.
 This was too much for Edward’s wife, Queen Philippa of Hainault, who successfully pleaded for their lives.

-There’s a lot more to see in Calais: the huge Notre-Dame church where a young Charles de Gaulle married Yvonne Vendroux in 1921, and the statue of the couple outside; the excellent Fine Arts Museum, and the old-fashioned but evocative Musée de Mémoire 1939-45, telling the story of occupied Calais.
+There’s a lot more to see in Calais: the huge Notre-Dame church where a young Charles de Gaulle married Yvonne Vendroux in 1921 and the statue of the couple outside; the excellent Fine Arts Museum; and the old-fashioned but evocative Musée de Mémoire, telling the story of occupied Calais during World War II.

 And that’s all to do before you go shopping, which Calais is famous for.

 The rue Royale in the medieval fortified part of town is full of restaurants and bars.
 Book at the Histoire Ancienne, a family-owned and run bistro-style restaurant that serves classic dishes in a friendly relaxed venue.

 The old-fashioned but well renovated Hotel Meurice is near the beach and just a few minutes' walk into the center of town.
 A grand staircase at the entrance sets the scene, and the hotel is particularly popular with British visitors.
 It has a good bar that buzzes into the late evening.